Deceptions in the Food Industry: Low-Fat Foods

 • Some foods that don’t say low-fat on the front of the label reveal otherwise when you read the ingredients.
 A good example are many dairy products such as milk, sour cream, and cheese.
 Check labels of many dairy products in the grocery store and you’ll see this to be true.
 Check the information on these foods (some are organic) and notice the inclusion of fat-free, non-fat and other skim or low-fat ingredients

-• Some of the so-called “heart healthy” foods on the market contain polyunsaturated fats such as canola oil, cottonseed oil, soybean oil, and others which are unstable when heated and are often already rancid on the shelf, will clog your arteries, and contain too many Omega 6s which contribute to inflammation and disease
+• Some of the so-called “heart healthy” foods on the market contain polyunsaturated fats such as canola oil, cottonseed oil, soybean oil, and others which are unstable when heated and are often already rancid on the shelf.
+Did you know that “75% of arterial plaque is made up of unsaturated fat, of which 50% is polyunsaturated”?
+According to Chris Kresser, only 25% is saturated!
+“The greater the concentration of polyunsaturated fat in the plaque, the more likely it is to rupture.
+Such ruptures, and the ensuing blood clots that form, are a primary cause of heart attacks.”
+Polyunsaturated vegetable oils are also high in Omega 6s which contribute to inflammation.

 • Plenty of real, healthy fats like butter, lard & tallow from healthy animals on pasture, extra virgin olive oil and coconut oil, and fermented cod liver oil